AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 Possible issues which may affect usage:

 * If the ssh connection dies, the background job will be terminated.
-  You will lose your state and not be able to save.q
+  You will lose your state and not be able to save.

 * If the job dies due to time or memory exceeded, the same as above will happen: your job will die and there is no time to save.